-I have to admit, when I first laid eyes on Paul Graham’s “Mother,” published by Mack books in September, I was kind of underwhelmed.
-It is a very quiet book full of photographs of Graham’s mother, over and over again.
+I have to admit: When I first laid eyes on Paul Graham’s “Mother,” published by Mack books in September, I was kind of underwhelmed.
+It’s a very quiet book full of photographs of Graham’s mother, over and over again.
 It didn’t immediately grab my attention, notwithstanding my long admiration for Graham’s work.
-I stashed it in my office desk drawer and sort of forgot about it for a while.
-But then a few things happened that made me take it out and look at it again.
+I stashed it in my office desk drawer and forgot about it for a while.
+But then a few things happened that made me look at it again.

-At the beginning of October, I took some vacation time and was lucky enough to spend some of it with my mother and sister.
+At the beginning of October, I took a vacation and was lucky enough to spend some of it with my mother and sister.
 I don’t see my family nearly enough.
-Like so many families, we’re spread out — Texas, Missouri, Maryland, Virginia.
+Like so many others, we’re spread out — Texas, Missouri, Maryland, Virginia.
 It’s not easy for all of us to get together often.
-As we spent time together, we passed much of that time just being in each other’s company.
+During the vacation, we passed much of the time just being in each other’s company.
 Night after night, I’d share the couch with my mom.
 I always sat to her left.
-Every night I’d repeatedly glance over to my mother and see her relaxing, talking, laughing.
+I’d repeatedly glance over and see her relaxing, talking, laughing.
 In some ways, it reminded me of the photos I had seen in Graham’s book.

-When I got back home and returned to work, I pulled “Mother” out of my drawer and started looking again.
-As I paged through the book, looking at the photos that Graham made of his mother, I was instantly drawn back to my recent visit with my own mother.
+When I returned to work, I pulled “Mother” out of my drawer and started looking again.
+Seeing the photos that Graham made of his mother, I was instantly drawn back to my recent visit with my own.
 The book made so much more sense to me now.
 From my newfound perspective, Graham’s book looks like a loving meditation on his own mom.
 The photos are soft, delicate, quiet and, ultimately, reflective.
-Paging through the book, I felt an affinity for how Graham seems to feel about his mother.
+Paging through, I felt an affinity for how Graham seems to feel about his mother.

 As I grow older, I often find myself reflecting on the journey of my life.
-My mother is without a doubt one of the most important characters in the nostalgic movie that runs through my head.
+Without a doubt, my mother is one of the most important characters in the nostalgic movie that runs through my head.
 She has given everything to me and my siblings and would continue to do so ad infinitum.

 You can find out more information about “Mother” (2019) by Paul Graham, published by Mack, here.